gkthemac/QTeletextMaker/README.md

 If this rule is not followed then triplets in earlier screen addresses will be ignored.
 Triplets that break this rule will be highlighted red in the X/26 triplet editor.

 ### Objects
-Insert and deleting triplets from the list will upset the Object pointers on "Invoke" triplets and will need to be corrected afterwards.
-A future version of the editor may adjust these pointers automatically.

 "Invoke ...
 Object" triplets must point to a "Define ...
 Object" of the same type e.g. "Invoke *Active* Object" must point to a "Define *Active* Object", otherwise the Object won't appear.